blitzkrieg-patch/blitzkrieg-patch.github.io/content/about.md

 ## Hey, I'm Myat Min Khant 👋

-I'm **Myat Min Khant**, a final-year **Cyber Security and Forensic** student at the **University of Computer Studies, Yangon**.
+I'm Myat Min Khant, a graduate in Cyber Security and Forensics from the University of Computer Studies, Yangon (UCSY).

-Currently, I'm working as a **SOC Analyst** at **Kernellix**, where I deal with real-world threats and security monitoring on a daily basis.
+I’m deeply interested in Malware Analysis and Reverse Engineering.
+I enjoy understanding how malware works at a low level, breaking down binaries, and analyzing techniques used by attackers — with the goal of improving detection and defense.

-I’m passionate about all things cybersecurity — especially **Reverse Engineering**, **Web Security**, and **Digital Forensics**.
-I actively participate in **CTFs** and enjoy solving challenging problems that require both technical skills and creativity.
+I actively participate in CTFs and like solving challenges that require strong analytical thinking, low-level knowledge, and creativity.

 If you’ve made it to my blog, I hope something here interests or inspires you.
-Don’t hesitate to reach out — I’m always up for a good conversation on cyber stuff!
+Don’t hesitate to reach out — I’m always up for a good conversation about cybersecurity, malware, or reversing.

 > <----- Yep, you found this little corner.
 Glad you're here!